Yaswita/finetune_jobs_api/findings.md

 ## Performance Testing

 ### Results
-- The API performed well under load, with an average response time of 200ms for creating Finetune jobs.
+- The API performed well under load, with an average response time of 200ms for Listing Finetune jobs API.
 - Throughput was consistent, with no significant degradation in performance up to 50 concurrent users.

-### Recommendations
-- Implement more specific error codes for different types of invalid requests.
-- Consider scaling the backend infrastructure to handle higher loads in peak usage times.